 Friday, March 23rd

-Registration will open at 1 PM and continue until Saturday at 2 PM.
+Registration will open at 1 PM at the Nebraska Union and continue until Saturday at 2 PM.

 Attendees will have a choice of four concurrent workshops (included in registration).
 Information about these workshops can be found here.

 In the evening, graduate students will have the option to participate in a lightning talk contest presenting one of three topics (climate change, vaccinations, evolution) as if to a non-scientific audience.

 Saturday, March 24th

 Saturday will open at the Nebraska Union with a key note address by Dr. Jacquelyn Gill, a paleoecologist and passionate science communicator.